-The program reflects the commitment of St. Mary's University College to a liberal arts education as valuable for its own sake as it provides individuals the opportunity to discover and eventually realize their human potential.
+The program reflects the commitment of St. Mary's University to a liberal arts education as valuable for its own sake as it provides individuals the opportunity to discover and eventually realize their human potential.
 Students enrolled in this program will learn through a broad and extensive, multi-disciplinary approach to think critically and communicate clearly.
 Such skills are in keen demand for a variety of careers including the fields of education, business, government services, health care, technology and ministry.

-- Completion of 90 credits, of which at least 45 must be completed at St. Mary's University College - Completion of 45 credits at the senior level (300 or 400) - Completion of at least 3 credits in 6 different scholarly disciplines but no more than 36 credits in any one discipline - Completion of Liberal Arts Core - Completion of Special Requirements - Cumulative GPA of 2.0
+- Completion of 90 credits, of which at least 45 must be completed at St. Mary's University

+- Completion of at least 45 credits at the senior level (300 or 400)

+- Completion of Liberal Arts Core

+- Completion of Special Requirements

+- Cumulative GPA of 2.0